-Pursuant to section 36 of the District Act, the Zone 7 Board of Directors shall have the powers to make and enforce all needful rules and regulations for the administration and government of the Zone.
+Pursuant to Section 36 of the Alameda County Flood Control and Water Conservation District Act, the Zone 7 Board of Directors shall have the powers to make and enforce all needful rules and regulations for the administration and government of Zone 7.
 The Board hereby delegates the purchasing authority to the General Manager.
-The General Manager, or designee, is authorized to purchase such goods and services which the General Manager deems necessary for the continued operation of the Zone 7 Water Agency (Agency), provided such purchases are consistent with prescribed law, funding approved by the Board of Directors in the Annual Budget or amendment thereon, and the terms of this Purchasing Policy.
+The General Manager, or designee, is authorized to purchase such goods and services which the General Manager deems necessary for the continued operation of the Agency, provided such purchases are consistent with prescribed law, funding approved by the Board of Directors in the Annual Budget or amendment thereon, and the terms of this Purchasing Policy.